The Feast Of The Seven Fishes for Christmas Eve

 - Lists, lists, and even MORE lists!
 They are key to keeping things in order when there's a lot going on.
 As you make your way down your list, check or cross them out as you finish to stay on track.
 It feels so satisfying!

 - Lean on easy store-bought appetizers to feed your guests while you work on preparing the main courses.
-Buy ingredients to make an Italian antipasto, such as cured meats and cheeses, olives, roasted Italian peppers, dips, and spreads, along with your favorite crusty bread and crackers.
+Buy ingredients to make an Italian antipasto, such as cured meats and Italian cheeses, olives, roasted Italian peppers, dips, and spreads, along with your favorite crusty bread and crackers.

 - Don't be afraid to ask for help or delegate tasks to your guests.
 Hosting a big feast can be overwhelming, but it doesn't have to be if you have some helping hands.
 Ask for their help prepping or adding the final touches.
 Or, delegate recipes and have everyone contribute a dish to the feast.